spatie/laravel-sluggable/README.md

 }
 ```

 Similarly, if you want to prevent the slug from being updated on model updates, call `doNotGenerateSlugsOnUpdate()`.
-This can be helpful for creating permalinks that don't change until you explicitly want it to.

 ```php
 public function getSlugOptions() : SlugOptions